SiaFoundation/siad/modules/host/README.md

 In order for data to be uploaded and stored, the renter and host must agree on a file contract.
 Once they have negotiated the terms of the file contract, it is signed and put on chain.
-Any further action related to the data is reflected in the file contract by means contract revisions that get signed by both parties.
+Any further action related to the data is reflected in the file contract by means of contract revisions that get signed by both parties.
 The host is responsible for managing these contracts, and making sure the data is safely stored.
 The host proves that it is storing the data by providing a segment of the file and a list of hashes from the file's merkletree.

 Aside from storage, the host offers another service called ephemeral accounts.
 These accounts serve as an alternative payment method to file contracts.
 Users